What is a Major?

 So what will you study beyond your major?
 Each semester, you will take classes in other disciplines like philosophy, literature, the social and natural sciences, and more.
 Together, all of your classes will help you to develop different ways of thinking about and looking at the world.
 Your major is just one piece of this puzzle.

 Ways to Find Majors

 Curious about a lot of subjects?
 Not sure about a major?
+Use our Program Finder to browse our programs by subject.
 The Exploratory Major program will help you choose the right major at the right time.

 - Browse Majors

 Browse an alphabetical list of majors or browse majors by school.

 Turn your passions into a profession.
 Use the Program Finder to explore more than 130 undergraduate programs — all rooted in a strong liberal arts foundation — and discover your calling.Find Your Program